Financial Modeling in Excel is one of the most sought-after professional certifications today.

 Would you make more return by investing the same money in stock A or stock B?
 If your company is about to acquire a new business, will the deal prove to be profitable for the price being paid?
-How much sales is a chocolate manufacturing company likely to have in the following year to plan raw material purchase accordingly?
+How many sales is a chocolate manufacturing company likely to have in the following year to plan raw material purchase accordingly?

 An Excel model can help you answer such business problems and more.
 Let us look at few key application of an excel model in finance, which will explain why they are so important.

 Company financial models are used to predict the future financial performance of a company.
 They take various operational line-items such as Sales, Cost of Goods Sold, Marketing & Distribution costs etc. as inputs and then build a company’s balance sheet.

 Profit & loss statement and cash flow statement from there.
 Depending on the company and the analyst these models can be much complex or very simple.

 Predicting a company’s future financials and carrying-out scenario analysis is one of the routine responsibilities of buy-side and sell-side analysts.
 Depending on the outcome of their models, the analysts can give any company a “Buy” or “Sell” rating, which is then used by investors.

 Investors use different methods to arrive at a company’s valuation.

 One of the ways is to build a cash-flow model assess a company’s valuation.
 Discounted Cash Flow (DCF) modeling is widely accepted valuation model.
 The free cash flow (equal to operating cash flow minus the capital expenditure) estimate gives a good measure of company’s future performance.